English

 • can worry parents—but is often harmless

-π Fever is a response—not the illness itself.
+π Fever is usually a sign that your child's immune system is fighting an illness—not the illness itself.

 2οΈβ£ How it happens